plancksecurity/botan-jitter/doc/api_ref/rng.rst

 Jitter_RNG
 ^^^^^^^^^^^^^^^^^

-This is a hardware RNG based on CPU timing jitter, using the `jitterentropy library <https://github.com/smuellerDD/jitterentropy-library>`_.
+This is an RNG based on low-level CPU timing jitter, using the `jitterentropy library <https://github.com/smuellerDD/jitterentropy-library>`_.

 Can be enabled with ``configure.py`` via ``--enable-module="jitter_rng"``, provided